-Trylon will usually wipe clean with a light solution of streak free dish soap and water.
-For deeper cleaning, try a light application of 3M Fiberglass cleaner/Polish with a soft cloth.
-Don't use solvent based cleaners like acetone, as they will soften Trylon and dull its finish, but denatured alcohol can be used to remove scuff marks.
-Use 303 Protectant and/or Armor All to protect your hatch covers and a cockpit cover to protect seat fabrics from UV rays.
+That shine is due to an acrylic coating on the exterior of your boat, and the plastic will usually wipe clean with a light solution of streak free dish soap and water.
+For deeper cleaning, try Novus Polish with a soft cloth on the exterior of the boat.
+Don't use solvent based cleaners like acetone, as they will soften Trylon and dull the acrylic finish, but denatured alcohol can be used to remove scuff marks.
+Use 303 Protectant to protect your deck, hull, hatch covers, and the interior of sit-insides from UV rays.
+Use a cockpit cover to protect seat fabrics and the interior of sit-insides from UV rays.

 My Santee 116 is faster than my husband's 14-foot poly kayak.
 Why?

 First of all, your Hurricane is a lot lighter, and that means you're pulling less weight on each and every stroke.
-Second, the Santee family of boats have superior glide due to a Swede-form hull design.
-While the 116 has 28 inches of beam just behind the hips for stability, it narrows dramatically as the hull stretches forward past the knee area which significantly reduces drag.
+Second, the Santee 116 and 126 have superior glide due to a Swede-form hull design.
+While the 116 has 28-inches of beam just behind the hips for stability, it narrows dramatically as the hull stretches forward past the knee area which significantly reduces drag.
 In addition, Trylon is more slippery than polyethylene, so have sympathy for the poor guy and offer to carry the snacks.

 The 5 1/2 bow hatch mounted on the bulkhead was actually designed as an air exchange to keep the pressure equalized in your front bulkhead, and the bow bulkhead with the mounted hatch is mainly designed as a safety feature to provide bow flotation.
 Safety is our number one priority, and this is the reason that Hurricane has sealed hatches and bulkheads.
 While you can put a few items in the hatch on a tether, it's best not to overweight the front as it will make the boat plow.
 You'll find there's plenty of storage in the rear hatch and under the deck rigging for day tripping.